-On acceptance, students are assigned a member of the Computer Science faculty to serve as their academic advisor.
+On acceptance, students are assigned an academic advisor.
 Before registering for the first time, the student should discuss an appropriate course of study with the academic advisor.

-Students must earn a grade of B- or better in all courses that apply toward the degree, and a cumulative 3.0 grade point average is required to graduate.
-In addition, graduate students who do not maintain a 3.0 grade point average will be placed on academic probation according to campus policy.
+Students must earn a grade of B- or better in all courses that apply toward the degree, and a cumulative 3.00 grade point average is required to graduate.
+In addition, graduate students who do not maintain a 3.00 grade point average will be placed on academic probation according to campus policy.
 Graduate students enrolled in 400-level courses should expect more stringent grading standards and/ or additional assignments.
 Courses taken on a CR/NC basis will not count toward the degree.

-Transfer hours for the Computer Science MS are limited to a minimum and maximum of four graduate semester hours with a grade of B or better.
-They will evaluated on a case-by-case basis and approved by Student Petition.
+Transfer hours for the M.S. in Computer Science are limited to a minimum and maximum of four graduate semester hours with a grade of B or better.
+They will evaluated on a case-by-case basis and approved by a Student Petition.
 Transferred hours will be counted in the 12 hours of 400 and above electives.
 Transfer students will be required to take a minimum of 16 hours of 500 level elective course work at UIS.